darshanmakwana412/nanoNEAT/README.md

 # nanoNEAT
 A minimal python implementation of NeuroEvolution of Augmenting Topologies(NEAT)

+# Implementation

+The implementation contains two entities Genome and a Network, a network is a neural network

 # To Do
 - [ ] Genetic encoding
-- [ ] Implement phenotype to genotype conversion
+- [ ] Convert genetic material to functional networks
-- [ ] Crossover between genomes
+- [ ] Handle mating and mutations
-- [ ] Implement innovation through speciation
+- [ ] Handle collections of genomes
-- [ ] Perform benchmarks
+- [ ] A environment to simulate all the things